aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-eksctl/_index.md

 Karpenter requires permissions like launching instances.
 This will create an AWS IAM Role, Kubernetes service account, and associate them using [IRSA](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html).

 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step05-controller-iam.sh" language="bash"%}}

-### Create the EC2 Spot Service Linked Role

-This step is only necessary if this is the first time you're using EC2 Spot in this account.
-More details are available [here](https://docs.aws.amazon.com/batch/latest/userguide/spot_fleet_IAM_role.html).

-{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step06-add-spot-role.sh" language="bash"%}}

-### Install Karpenter Helm Chart

-Use Helm to deploy Karpenter to the cluster.

-Install the chart passing in the cluster details and the Karpenter role ARN.

-{{% script file="./content/en/{VERSION}/getting-started/getting-started-with-eksctl/scripts/step08-apply-helm-chart.sh" language="bash"%}}

 ### Optional Configuration